Media Literacy lesson plan

 C-Post observation.

 13-Data Collection and Analysis Form.
-The interviews
+The

-are conducted online and recorded, using an online
+interviews are conducted online and recorded,

-audio and video conferencing software application.
+using an online audio and video conferencing

-14-A web-based survey instrument is developed using
+14-A web-based survey instrument is developed

-the results from qualitative data analysis which
+using the results from qualitative data analysis

-provided guidance for areas of interest.
+which provided guidance for areas of interest.

 15-Writing Reports.